trimstray/the-practical-linux-hardening-guide/README.md

 Before you start remember:

-  > The Practical Linux Hardening Guide also contains my comments that may be  differ from certain industry principles.
+  > This guide also contains my comments that may be  differ from certain industry principles.
 If you are not sure what to do please see [Policy Compliance](#policy-compliance) chapter and think about what you actually do at your server.

 ### The importance of Linux hardening